gdoumenc/coworks/docs/index.rst

 The main advantage of using Coworks is its ability to defined those tools, called `commands`, directly in the microservice code.
-Predefined commands like ``run`` or ``deploy`` are provided, but you can redefined them or creates new ones like for documentation or testing.
+Predefined commands like ``run`` (defined by the Flask framework) or ``deploy`` are provided, but you can redefined them or creates new ones like for documentation or testing.

 For more details, see: :ref:`command`.